Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Introduction

 In this article we identify a conceptually distinct and more fundamental limitation.
 The known failure of the LCFA at $a_0\lesssim1$ is a \emph{regime} failure: the background field varies too rapidly for a local-rate description to be accurate.
 The problem we expose here is \emph{structural}: even in a strictly uniform CCF, where the LCFA holds \emph{exactly} for spin- and polarization-summed quantities, the angle- and spin/polarization-resolved local differential rate is not positive definite and therefore does not admit a probabilistic interpretation.
 The physical origin is the finite photon formation region: emission probability builds up coherently over a finite segment of the electron trajectory during which the electron momentum rotates by ${\sim}1/\gamma$, an angle comparable to the radiation cone, so that spin and polarization cannot be self-consistently assigned from the emitter's instantaneous local state.
 Specifically, we demonstrate that angle- and spin/polarization-resolved distributions constructed from the local lepton state can yield spin $\bm{\eta}$ and polarization $\bm{\xi}$ vectors with magnitude exceeding unity even in a uniform CCF, implying unphysical negative probabilities.
 When the full photon formation length is accounted for, these pathologies disappear.
 This result is not a special feature of crossed fields: for high-energy particles the CCF is precisely the local model underlying the LCFA for \emph{any} slowly varying background ($a_0\gg1$), because the field experienced over the formation region is locally a CCF in the particle's instantaneous rest frame.
-The sign-indefiniteness of the angle- and spin/polarization-resolved rate in a uniform CCF therefore propagates directly into every LCFA-based Monte Carlo and PIC code, regardless of the field configuration being simulated.
+We stress that the sign-indefiniteness of the angle- and spin/polarization-resolved rate 1) occurs in a CCF and is therefore unrelated to the validity of the LCFA and 2) propagates directly into every LCFA-based Monte Carlo (MC) and PIC code, regardless of the field configuration being simulated.